eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 ## Discovery of Service Endpoints

 A Participant may publicize their [=Data Services=], i.e., [=Connectors=], or [=Catalog Services=] via a DID document, see [[?did-core]].
-In that case, the Participant MUST add at least one entry to the DID document's `service` array adhering to the corresponding [JSON schema](message/schema/did-service-schema.json).
+In this case, the Participant MUST add at least one entry to the DID document's `service` array adhering to the corresponding [JSON schema](message/schema/did-service-schema.json).

 <aside class="example" title="Catalog Service Did Service Example">